lvh/lvh.github.io/posts/2016-rmbp-caveats.md

 I spent about an hour and a half on the phone with AppleCare folks.
 The Apple support people were very friendly.
 (I'm guessing their instructions tell them to never, under any circumstances, interrupt a customer.
 It was a little weird.)
 I was redirected a few times.
-They at a variety of suggestions, including:
+They had a variety of suggestions, including:

 * Changing my monitor to MST mode, which shouldn't be necessary for DisplayPort 1.2-supporting devices, and did nothing but make my monitor not work with my old